Out of all businesses, 83% claim digital marketing works for them. When it comes to traditional marketing vs digital marketing, which is better?

 One of the best ways to begin developing trust among your base of website visitors, email recipients, and advertising targets is through premium giveaways.
 Everyone loves to get something for free, and offering a premium item of real value serves a number of important purposes.

-For one thing, offering a free whitepaper for download allows you to gather contact information and start building your email list.
+As recommended by many sites, offering a free whitepaper for download allows you to gather contact information and start building your email list.
 Placing the premium offer on your company website, linking to it in your blog posts, and featuring it prominently in your print advertising is a great way to gather leads while building trust among your customer base.
 Offering to give away such a valuable item is a sign of trust on your part, and over time that trust will be returned.

 Offering a free downloadable whitepaper is also an effective way to build your brand identity.
 Creating a compelling brand narrative has never been more important than it is today, given the fact that so many consumers now speed through commercials and have learned to tune out marketing messages.
 A well-written whitepapers gets your company and your brand in front of readers and helps them develop a level of trust going forward.